History of Serbia: Republic of Serbia (2006–present)

 These pre-term parliamentary elections were held on 11 May 2008, barely a year after the previous parliamentary election.
-The results showed a net increase of votes for Tadic's ZES coalition, passing from 87 to 102 seats.
+The results showed a net increase of votes for Tadić's ZES coalition, passing from 87 to 102 seats.
 After long and difficult negotiations, a new pro-European government was formed on 7 July 2008 by 128 out of 250 parliamentary votes of ZES, SPS-PUPS-JS and 6 out of 7 minorities representatives.
 The new prime minister was Mirko Cvetković, candidate of the Democratic Party.

-In May 2012, nationalist Tomislav Nikolic was elected as President of Serbia after defeating liberal incumbent Boris Tadic in the presidential election.
-In July 2012, Serbian Socialist Party leader Ivica Dacic became prime minister of Serbia after parliamentary elections.
-His government was a coalition of President Tomislav Nikolic's nationalist Progressive Party, the Socialist Party and other groups.
+In May 2012, nationalist Tomislav Nikolić was elected as President of Serbia after defeating Tadić in the presidential election.
+In July 2012, Serbian Socialist Party leader Ivica Dačić became prime minister of Serbia after parliamentary elections.
+His government was a coalition of President Tomislav Nikolić's nationalist Serbian Progressive Party, the Socialist Party and other groups.
+Since the Progressive Party came to power, Serbia has suffered from democratic backsliding into authoritarianism, followed by a decline in media freedom and civil liberties.

 Serbian Progressive Party (SNS) won in the 2014 election and the leader of SNS Aleksandar Vučić became prime minister.
 Three years later he moved to the presidency.
-Ana Brnabic has been prime minister since 2017, but president Vučić has kept a firm hold on executive power.
+Ana Brnabić has been prime minister since 2017, but president Vučić has kept a firm hold on executive power.

 Since his election as President of Serbia in 2017, Aleksandar Vučić has worked on establishing good relations with European, Russian and Chinese partners.

 In June 2020, Serbia's ruling Progressive Party (SNS) won a landslide victory in parliamentary elections.
 Main opposition groups boycotted the vote.
 According to the opposition the conditions were not free and fair.
 In April 2022, President Aleksandar Vučić was re-elected.
 Vucic's Serbian Progressive Party (SNS) won the snap parliamentary election, which was held simultaneously with the presidential election.

+Serbia drew western criticism for not joining EU sanctions against Russia and maintaining bilateral relations after the 2022 Russian invasion of Ukraine.
+However, Serbia condemned Russia at the United Nations General Assembly and Human Rights Council.
+In December 2023, ruling Serbian Progressive Party (SNS) of President Vučić won a snap parliamentary election, gaining an absolute majority with more than half of the 250 seats in the National Assembly.

+As of January 2024, more than 300,000 Russians have emigrated to Serbia since the start of the Russian invasion of Ukraine.
+About one in 10 has been issued with a residence permit.